 Venezuelan Oil Minister and PDVSA president Rafael Ramirez is traveling to Buenos Aires for additional meetings with YPF officials, Chavez told reporters.
-PDVSA operates the Petroanzoategui oil upgrader, which converts heavy crude into lighter oil, with a 100 percent stake after Chavez nationalized the stake held by ConocoPhillips (COP) in 2007.
+PDVSA operates the Petroanzoategui oil upgrader, which converts heavy crude into lighter oil, with a 100 percent stake after Chavez nationalized the stake held by ConocoPhillips (COP:US) in 2007.

 Argentina nationalized a 51 percent stake of YPF held by Spanish oil company Repsol SA (REP) in April.